PatrikPejic/PasswordGenerator/README.md

 # Password Generator

-tool to create Passwords with different lengths and Charecter Options
+The first step was to create a simple Generator that returns a Password.